-- (1) Exemption from the requirement to present a statement of cash flows, - (2) Exemption from the financial instrument disclosure requirement to provide the equivalent disclosures included in the consolidated financial statements of the group in which the entity is consolidated, and - (3) Exemption from the requirement to disclose key management personnel compensation in total.
+- (1) Exemption from the requirement to present a statement of cash flows. - (2) Exemption from the financial instrument and share-based payments disclosure requirements to provide the equivalent disclosures included in the consolidated financial statements of the group in which the entity is consolidated, and - (3) Exemption from the requirement to disclose key management personnel compensation in total.

 Critical Accounting Estimates The directors make estimates and assumptions concerning the future in the process of preparing the entity financial statements.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.
-The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year relate to the carrying value of the investment in subsidiaries.
+The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year primarily relate to the carrying value of the investment in subsidiary undertakings.